hlavamir/LLM_Wiki_Template/README.md

 ## Quick Start Guide

-Two ways to start, both land in the same wizard:
+Pick **one** of the two options below — both land in the same first-run wizard.

-- **Copy the files.** Drop [AGENTS.md](AGENTS.md) (and [CLAUDE.md](CLAUDE.md), a one-line pointer for Claude Code) into an empty folder, start an agent session there, and it bootstraps the rest.
+### Option A: paste the link

-- **Paste the link.** Create an empty folder, start an agent session there (Claude Code, Codex CLI, etc.), and paste this repo's URL as your first message — e.g. `https://github.com/hlavamir/LLM_Wiki_Template` — then hit enter.
-The agent fetches `AGENTS.md` and `CLAUDE.md` from GitHub, writes them into the folder, and runs the same first-run wizard.
+Create an empty folder, start an agent session there (Claude Code, Codex CLI, etc.), and paste this repo's URL as your first message — e.g. `https://github.com/hlavamir/LLM_Wiki_Template` — then hit enter.
+The agent fetches `AGENTS.md` and `CLAUDE.md` from GitHub, writes them into the folder, and runs the first-run wizard.
 (This works because `AGENTS.md` itself carries the instruction — see "Bootstrapping from a link" in that file.)

+### Option B: copy the files

+Drop [AGENTS.md](AGENTS.md) (and [CLAUDE.md](CLAUDE.md), a one-line pointer for Claude Code) into an empty folder, start an agent session there, and it bootstraps the rest.

 ## Credits